pauldlynch/eqguide/guides/heroic-characters/index.md

 - two big bags
 - all rank 2 spells

-Spells will need replacing as you level, and they aren't (in most cases) a significant upgrade over rank 1; the same goes for skills.
+Spells will need replacing as you level, and the same goes for skills.
 Bags you can buy, either from the Bazaar, with Loyalty points, or with Station Cash.

 The bottom line: if you already have a level 70/75/80+ character, you don't get all that much for $35.